evalyan/share2020/README-lab.md

 	* For Title: use zcloudxx (e.g zcloud01).
 	* Click **Submit**.

-	Make a note of the *client ID* and *client Secret*.
+3. Make a note of the following.
 You will need them to access the API later.

+	* *client ID*
+	* *client Secret*

 	![alt text](images/keyApplication.png "API Keys")

 4. Before working with the banking API, you need to subscribe to it first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")